MariMendM/devops-sandbox/Project003/README.md

 ### Create AWS CloudFormation stack

-Create stack using cloudformation.yml.
+Create stack using one of cloudformation\*.yml files.
 Parameters:
 * General Configuration
   * Environment Name: the name to be used for tagging resources created by stack
   * Environment Type: used to define a conditional when creating ports of NetworkACL and Security Groups